ADOLESCENT DECISION MAKING AND LEGAL COMPETENCIES

-95% of all criminal cases are resolved by guilty plea, yet our knowledge of the guilty plea process pales in comparison to what is known about trial processes.
-In our lab, we are primarily interested in understanding guilty plea decision making on the part of defendants, with a particular interest in what factors might contribute to innocent defendants pleading guilty.
-Current projects examine differences in youth and adult plea decisions, the effects of trial penalty, plea discount and the likelihood of conviction on plea decisions and differences in the ways that innocent and guilty participants evaluate evidence against them.
+95% of all criminal convictions are a result of a guilty plea.
+In our lab, we are interested in understanding guilty plea decision making on the part of defendants, with a particular interest in what factors might contribute to innocent defendants pleading guilty.
+Current projects examine differences in youth and adult plea decisions, the effects of potential trial sentence, plea discount and the likelihood of conviction on plea decisions and differences in the ways that innocent and guilty participants evaluate evidence against them.

 (LINK to Guilty Plea Project Coming Soon!)

 PROSECUTORIAL DECISION MAKING

 Prosecutors exert strong influence on sentencing outcomes by virtue of their power to bring charges and negotiate pleas.
 This line of research aims to understand how prosecutors make decisions, how decision making is affected by differences in office policy and culture across prosecutor offices, and how office policies and culture impact sentencing outcomes, incarceration rates and community safety.

 In its 2016 decision, Montgomery v.
 Louisiana, SCOTUS made retroactive its previous ruling in Miller v.
 Alabama (2012) that mandatory life-without-parole is unconstitutional for persons convicted of crimes they committed before the age of 18.
 When District Attorney Larry Krasner was elected in 2018, Philadelphia's juvenile-lifer resentencing process was already underway.
 This change in administrations, during a crucial resentencing project, provided us with a unique opportunity to examine the impact of differences in administrative priorities and policies on case outcomes.
 You can read our brief on Philadelphia's resentencing process and outcomes related to cost-savings and recidivism here..